-HTML5 Vs. Apps: Where The Debate Stands Now, And Why It Matters
+HTML5 vs. Apps: Where The Debate Stands Now, And Why It Matters

-In the report, we do a head-to-head comparison of the two, explain the specific reasons why HTML5 has some clear advantages over native apps for mobile development, look at adoption data, analyse the barriers to HTML5 as a development tool and explain how HTML5 is starting to overcome them, look at the current state of the performance advantage held by native apps, and explain why in a hyper-fragmented mobile landscape, HTML5 has emerged as the long sought-after “third platform,” allowing for mobile Web apps that cut across fragmentation.
+In the report, we do a head-to-head comparison of the two, explain the specific reasons why HTML5 has a long term edge over native apps for mobile development, analyse the barriers to HTML5 as a development tool and explain how HTML5 is starting to overcome them, look at the current state of the performance gap between HTML5 and native apps, and get the developer’s perspective through interviews with HTML5 sceptics, early adopters, and HTML5 pioneers and advocates.

 In full, the report:

+- Includes a head-to-head comparison of HTML5 and native apps, explaining the winner in user experience, performance, deployment costs, distribution control, monetization, available programming expertise, fragmentation challenges, and security

-- Explains the specific reasons why HTML5 has some long term advantages over native apps for mobile development
+- Explains the specific reasons why HTML5 has a long term edge over native apps for mobile development

-- Analyzes the barriers to HTML5 as a development tool and explains how HTML5 is starting to overcome them
+- analyses the barriers to HTML5 as a development tool and explains how HTML5 is starting to overcome them

 - Looks at the current state of the performance gap between HTML5 and native apps

-To access BI Intelligence’s full reports on HTML5, sign up for a free trial subscription here.
+To access BI Intelligence’s full report on HTML5, sign up for a free trial subscription here.

 Business Insider Emails & Alerts